Adult Performance Artists Guild

 Adult Performance Artists Guild (APAG), formerly known as the Adult Performers Actors Guild, is an American union for sex workers involved in any aspect of the adult industry.
 Taking over from Sean Michaels, its president from 2018 onwards has been Alana Evans.
 The guild is the first federally recognized pornographic labor union in the United States.
-In August 2021, it reported membership of around 1,100 sex workers.
 Its aims include industry-wide programs for healthcare, and retirement savings and better pay and rights for performers.
 APAG engages in negotiation with pornographic production companies, American lawmakers, and social media platforms.

 Structure and leadership

 Sean Michaels served as the first president of the Adult Performers Actors Guild.
 In 2018, Michaels drew criticism from APAG members who saw him as reducing his participation in the union.
 Alana Evans was selected as the next president.
 She withdrew from sex work to take the role, saying that Michaels had been "blackballed" in the pornographic industry for his involvement in APAG.

 The Adult Performers Actors Guild was a subsidiary of the International Entertainment Adult Union (IEAU).
 In 2020, the IEAU supported for a bill that would have forced pornographic actors to get a public occupational license and give fingerprinting records to the government.
 Evans said that the IEAU invoked her name in promotion of the bill, without APAG's knowledge.
-As a consequence, APAG separated from the IEAU; their membership rose from 300 to 1,300 in the aftermath.
-Meanwhile, the IEAU decried APAG as a "guild gone rogue" that was being controlled by the Free Speech Coalition.
+IEAU filed with the U.S. Department of Labor to terminate APAG and recover its assets in March 2020.
+Evans and the other APAG officers filed a lawsuit against IEAU accusing fraud, unpaid wages and defamation.
+APAG changed its name to Adult Performance Artists Guild in December 2020 after separating from IEAU and going through reorganization.

 In May 2021, APAG was the first pornographic labor union to be federally recognized in the United States.
-In August 2021, it reported membership of around 1,100.
+Evans reported their membership had risen in the aftermath from 300 to 1,300 by September 2021.
+Meanwhile, the IEAU decried APAG as a "guild gone rogue" that was being controlled by the Free Speech Coalition.